Fuel leaks force NASA to scrub launch of new moon rocket

 Launch director Charlie Blackwell-Thompson and her team also had to deal with a communication problem involving the Orion capsule.

-Engineers scrambled to understand an 11-minute delay in the communication lines between Launch Control and Orion that cropped up late Sunday.
-Although the problem had cleared by Monday morning, NASA needed to know why it occurred before committing to a launch.
+Engineers scrambled to understand an 11-minute delay in the communication lines between launch control and Orion that cropped up late Sunday.
+Though the problem had cleared by Monday morning, NASA needed to know why it happened before committing to a launch.

+Regardless of all the technical snags, thunderstorms ultimately would have prevented a liftoff.
+Dark clouds gathered over the launch site as soon as Blackwell-Thompson halted the countdown, with thunder echoing across the coast.

 More News